What Are Smoke Curtains?

 Ideal For: Large Open Staircases, Escalators, Multi-level Atriums

-Oftentimes, large open staircases and escalators have no surrounding walls which opens the opportunity for smoke and fire to travel quickly.
-Although they are primarily designed to slow fire, perimeter curtains can also contain smoke in these areas.
-These smoke curtains work by forming an independent perimeter around openings without the need for walls or corner support posts.
+Open staircases and escalators without surrounding walls can pose a risk for smoke and fire to rapidly travel.
+Perimeter curtains, designed to slow fire, can also serve to contain smoke in these areas.
+They function by creating a separate perimeter around openings without the requirement of walls or corner support posts.

-Smoke Guard’s M4000 fire-rated curtain is one example of a vertically deploying smoke curtain that works well alongside new and existing mechanical smoke and fire containment systems.
-It can also be customized to protect openings up to 15 feet in drop length and 200 linear feet wide.
+Smoke Guard's M4000 is a vertically deploying smoke curtain that is designed to complement new and existing mechanical smoke and fire containment systems.
+It can be tailored to safeguard openings up to 15 feet in drop length and 200 linear feet in width.

 Always Include Smoke Protection in Your Building Design

-Remember, the most damaging part of a fire isn't the flames, but the smoke produced during the fire.
-By implementing smoke curtains into your fire safety plans, you are reducing the risk of building damage and increasing the level of safety for your occupants.
+It's crucial to remember that smoke, not flames, is often the most destructive element of a fire.
+By incorporating smoke curtains into your fire safety strategy, you can minimize the risk of building damage and improve the safety of the occupants.

-Be sure to inspect and test your system every six months and keep a record of your testing schedule.
+It's important to conduct system inspections and tests every six months and keep track of the testing schedule.